TaskWeb: Selecting Better Source Tasks for Multi-task NLP: : A Benchmark for Pairwise Task Transfer

 \subsection{Observations from \data}

-\textbf{Results.} The results of our pairwise task transfer experiments are summarized in Figure \ref{fig:transfer_main}, where the figure on the left visualizes the strength of all pairwise transfers, and the figure on the right provides examples of actual transfer scores between tasks.
-All pairwise transfer scores are averaged over seven training configurations.
+\textbf{Results.} Figure \ref{fig:transfer_main} visualizes \data---the left shows all transfers, and the center gives examples of pairwise transfer scores.
+All scores are averaged over seven training configurations.
 Refer to Figures \ref{fig:transfer_detail} to \ref{fig:transfer_t5s_finetune} in the appendix for the full results.

-As one can observe, positive transfers (blue) are found between intuitively similar tasks such as CosmosQA to SocialIQA (+0.15), both of which are multiple-choice questions for commonsense reasoning.
-Meanwhile, negative transfers (red) are observed for tasks that seem to require unrelated skills, such as from QQP to CosmosQA (-0.12).
-Surprisingly, positive transfers also exist between tasks that seemingly do not seem similar, such as a positive transfer from SocialIQA to RTE (+0.10).
-Out of all 441 pairwise transfers, 246 (55.8\%) are positive and 136 (30.8\%) are negative.
+We note that positive transfers (blue) occur between intuitively similar tasks such as CosmosQA to SocialIQA (+0.15), both of which are multiple-choice commonsense questions.
+In contrast, negative transfers (red) occur for tasks that seem to require unrelated skills, such as from QQP to CosmosQA (-0.12).
+Surprisingly, positive transfers exist between tasks that do not seem similar, such as a positive transfer from SocialIQA to RTE (+0.10).

-\paragraph{Effects of Training Setup.} We investigate how the choice of models and adaptation methods affect pairwise task transfer.
-To this end, we build matrices of pairwise transfer scores from source to target tasks for each training setup and compute similarities between between every pair of training setups.
-A subset of such matrix is shown in the right in Figure \ref{fig:transfer_main} and the full sets are shown in Figures \ref{fig:transfer_detail} to \ref{fig:transfer_t5s_finetune} in the appendix.
+\paragraph{Effects of Training Setup.} We investigate how the training setup affects pairwise task transfer.
+To this end, we build matrices of pairwise transfer scores for each training setup as shown in Figure \ref{fig:transfer_detail} and compute their normalized dot products.

-Figure \ref{fig:transfer_setup} visualizes the results of our analysis.
-We observe our pairwise transfers return similar scores when 1) the same adaptation method is applied to models of the same class but with different sizes, or 2) different adaptation methods are applied to the same base model.
-For example, T5-base finetune exhibits more similar transfer behavior with T5-small/large finetune or T5-base adapter/bitfit than with GPT-2 or RoBERTa finetune.
+Refer to the top-right subfigure of Figure \ref{fig:transfer_main}.
+We observe more similar pairwise transfers when 1) the same adaptation method is applied to models of the same class but different sizes, or 2) different adaptation methods are applied to the same model.
+For example, T5-base finetune exhibits more similar transfer with T5-small/large finetune or T5-base adapter/BitFit than GPT-2 or RoBERTa finetune.